briansmith337/zulip/templates/zerver/help/night-mode.md

 # Night mode

-By default, Zulip has a white background.
-Zulip also provides a "night mode", which is great for working in a dark space.
+By default, Axxess has a white background.
+Axxess also provides a "night mode", which is great for working in a dark space.

 ### Enable night mode